- French Caldwell

 Tier 3 -- Low Value/Low Switching Cost: These vendors offer commoditized goods and services and alternatives are plentiful.
 However, your enterprise could be subject to reputational risks, or the vendor may not maintain necessary qualifications.
 Conduct thorough background checks and validate the vendor's qualifications before onboarding and at contract renewal.

-To learn more, join us for our webinar "Getting Started with Third Party Risk Management," featuring Archer Chief Strategy Officer French Caldwell, who will discuss:
+To learn more, watch our on-demand webinar "Getting Started with Third Party Risk Management," featuring Archer Chief Strategy Officer French Caldwell, who discusses:

 The importance of aligning third-party risk management with your organization's business objectives